rahulse10/Introduction_to_GIS/3. Projections and Georeferencing/README.md

 3. tettsted2016.shp SSB - Statistics Norway2

 ##Discussion
+This exercise explored different projections in map-making.
+The mesure distance tool was used to see the difference in result between Mercator and Equidistant projections (Area preserving).
+The difference between planar and geodesic measurements was also explored.
+The Eckert IV (Area preseving) projection was also compared.

 With the second map, I learnt how to change projections of a dataset with the tool Define Projection.
 With the layout, I learnt how to add an inset using Extent Indicator.
+The final map showed Norway with an inset map showing the built up areas in Oslo.